unixdigest/phpthewrongway/sections/always_use_a_design_pattern.md

 # Always use a design pattern #

 > I have this big allergy to ivory-tower design and design patterns.
 Peter Norvig, when he was at Harlequin, he did this paper about how design patterns are really just flaws in your programming language.
 Get a better programming language.
 He’s absolutely right.
-Worshipping patterns and thinking about, "Oh, I’ll use the X pattern."
+Worshiping patterns and thinking about, "Oh, I’ll use the X pattern."
 >
 > -- Brendan Eich.